zju-bis/Awesome-Brain-Inspired-System/README.md

  - Unleashing the Potential of Spiking Neural Networks with Dynamic Confidence
  - DCT-SNN: Using DCT to Distribute Spatial Information over Time for Low-Latency Spiking Neural Networks
  - Shrinking Your TimeStep: Towards Low-Latency Neuromorphic Object Recognition with Spiking Neural Networks
+ - Towards Efficient Spiking Transformer: a Token Sparsification Framework for Training and Inference Acceleration